WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 There's one problem with our _Page title_ field: you can't edit it.
 It receives a fixed `value` but doesn't update it when typing.
 We need an `onChange` handler.

-You may have seen a pattern similar to this one in other React apps:
+You may have seen a pattern similar to this one in other React apps.
+It's known as a ["controlled component"](https://reactjs.org/docs/forms.html#controlled-components):

 ```js
 export function VanillaReactForm({ initialTitle }) {